Reducing employee turnover

 It has been estimated that, on average, it costs a company one-third of a new hire’s annual salary to replace an employee.
-Therefore, at minimum wage, the cost to replace an employee is estimated at $3,700.
+Therefore, at minimum wage, the cost to replace an employee is estimated at more than $5,000.

 There are many potential causes for turnover.
 Area economic conditions and labor market conditions affect general turnover rates and can be very difficult to manage.
 However, certain causes associated with turnover in any specific job or organization can be managed.
 These include such things as non-competitive compensation, high stress, working conditions, monotony, poor supervision, poor fit between the employee and the job, inadequate training, poor communications and organization practices.

 For a company to develop a retention strategy, several steps must be taken.
 First, they must assess the current situation and measure the turnover rate in their company.
 Turnover is calculated simply by dividing the number of annual terminations by the average number of employees in the work force.
-The average employee turnover rate is 14.4 percent annually, according to the Bureau of National Affairs.
+The official average employee turnover rate is around 3 percent annually, according to the Bureau of Labor Statistics.
+Industry studies put it much higher, at more than 20 percent.
 How does your company compare?